 For a more authentic dip into Thai daily life, there is a huge variety of sustainable community-based experiences on offer to families.
 From cooking a meal in a Thai family home to learning about local building practices by helping build a new house, the community will invite you to get involved in some fascinating local experiences.
 While learning and having (a lot of) fun, you’ll also be supporting the local community directly.

-Food Tours in Thailand with kids
+Food Tours

-Thailand is an incredible place for kids to eat, whether local or western food.
+Thailand is an incredible place for kids to eat, whether local or Western food.
 Traditional Thai dishes are sure to be a hit; including sweet soy, coconut milk and delicious noodles, they’re the ideal introduction to Asian food.
 But if this doesn’t suit your family’s tastes, don’t worry; Thai restaurants and hotels have an abundance of Western dishes that kids will recognise like pizza and pasta – or whatever takes their fancy.

 Thailand has an excellent infrastructure, making travel by road a breeze (and safe).
 When it comes to travelling across the country, there is also an extensive domestic flight network.
 Another great way to get around the country is by train; it’s a fun way to travel and particularly great for providing older kids with an exciting new perspective on the country.